What is Interview Bias and How to Avoid It | Thomas.co

 Interview bias refers to how responses from participants are affected by aspects of the interviewer and when done in such a manner, it can lead to interviewers making a bad decision over who should or who shouldn’t be hired.

 We are all biased and the interview stage has many different forms which can affect selection of a great candidate.
-Being able to limit these biases from the interview process is essential in keeping the organisation more responsive to a better crop of candidates for long term success.
+Being able to limit these biases from the interview process is essential in keeping the organization more responsive to a better crop of candidates for long term success.

 The Thomas Recruitment Platform allow candidates to be evaluated fairly, freely and without bias from the information provided interfering in their application.
-It can also aid your organisation in the development of value based questions and analyse results to help make hiring decisions easier.
+It can also aid your organization in the development of value based questions and analyze results to help make hiring decisions easier.
 Specifically, the interview guide is dynamically generated for each individual that takes our assessments, and gives you suggested questions to ask in the interviews based on the traits and aptitudes that you define as most important for the role.
-Using these questions in an interview, you can really get to the heart of each interviewee and understand more about their personality and behaviour than you would from a standard interview.
+Using these questions in an interview, you can really get to the heart of each interviewee and understand more about their personality and behavior than you would from a standard interview.

 If you would like to know more, please speak to one of our team.